-In Fiscal Quarter (FQ) 2 (July to September 2018) of Fiscal Year (FY) 2018/19 (April 2018 to March 2019), 78.6% of 2-year-olds were up-to-date with their immunizations.
-This rate was 0.3 percentage points below the FQ1 2018/19 rate (April to June 2018) and 1.4 percentage points below the target of 80%.
+In Fiscal Quarter (FQ) 3 (October to December 2018) of Fiscal Year (FY) 2018/19 (April 2018 to March 2019), 78.9% of 2-year-olds were up-to-date with their immunizations.
+This rate was 0.3 percentage points higher than the FQ2 2018/19 rate (July to September 2018) and 1.1 percentage points below the target of 80%.

 To achieve our 80% target, a multi-faceted approach based on LEAN management principles is being taken to improve business processes and technological infrastructure, and increasing physician's awareness around immunization coverage.
 In addition, Population and Public Health (PPH) reminds parents of newborns to immunize their children on time.
-For children who are delayed in immunizations at 8 months of age, 14 months of age, 21 months of age and KG students, PPH reminds their parents that their children are past due in immunizations.
+For children who are delayed in immunizations at 8 months of age, 14 months of age, 21 months of age and kindergarten students, PPH reminds their parents that their children are past due in immunizations.
 PPH has increased the degree of rigor in our internal surveillance and reporting of 2-year old immunizations, and increased the focus on reducing wait times and accelerating recruitment, to facilitate nimble operational responses to boost the rate.
 PPH continues to work with our physician partners to facilitate record sharing and uptake of immunization practice.
-Lastly, the Fraser Health website is being transformed to make it more relevant and informative for the general public.
+In January 2019, Population and Public Health received a grant from the Public Health Agency of Canada to explore the barriers parents and caregivers experience with ensuring their children are up to date with immunizations.
+Based on findings, strategies will be implemented, such as immunization outreach clinics to mitigate these barriers to improve our up to date coverage rates.
+The pilot project will be in Surrey and Chilliwack over 2.5 years and evaluated in 3 years.

 Immunize your children on time with all the vaccines they need.
 Immunization is the most effective way to protect children from vaccine-preventable diseases.
 All parents are encouraged to ensure their children's immunizations are up to date and documented.
-Parents can sign up for free text reminders at immunizeb.cc and are encouraged to download the ImmunizeCA app (immunize.ca) on their smart phones to keep track of their children's immunizations.
+Parents can sign up for free text reminders at immunizebc.ca and are encouraged to download the ImmunizeCA app (immunize.ca) on their smart phones to keep track of their children's immunizations.
 If children are immunized by their family doctor or receive their immunizations from Vancouver Coastal Public Health, parents should report their child's immunizations to Fraser Health by calling their local Health Unit or by email at reportimmunizations @fraserhealth.ca